 Once you have been accepted, you will be given the necessary documents that will help you during your application.

-Prepare all the documents
+Prepare all your documents

 There are a lot of requirements to process your visa.
 Some of the documents you will be asked for: